radhikiitb/radhikiitb/README.md

 ### Hi I am Radhik Rammohan 👋

-I am a Ph.D Student in the IITB-Monash University Joint Degree Program.
+I am a Ph.D Student at the University of Melbourne.
 I am working on developing solutions to pediatric surgery domain of Robot Assisted surgery systems.

 - 🔭 I’m currently working on :-
     - Developing my coding skills in C++ and Python